Piecewise linear structures on topological manifolds: Introduction

+These results give us the complete classification of PL structures on a topological manifold of dimension $\geqslant 5$.
+In particular, the situation with Hauptvermutung turns out to be understandable.
+See \secref{ksks} for more detailed exposition

 \m We must explain the following.
-It can happen that two different PL structures on $M$ yield PL isomorphic PL manifolds (like that two $p$-liftings $f: M \to BPL$ of $f$ can be non-fiberwise homotopic).
+It can happen that two different PL structures on $M$ yield PL homemorphic PL manifolds (like that two $p$-liftings $f_1, f_2: M \to BPL$ of $f$ can be non-fiberwise homotopic).
 Indeed, roughly speaking, a PL structure on a topological manifold $M$ is a concordance class of PL atlases on $M$ (see Section \ref{structures} for accurate definitions).
 However, a PL automorphism of a PL manifold can turn the atlas into a non-concordant to the original one, see Example \ref{non-conc}.
-So, in fact, the set of pairwise non-isomorphic PL manifolds which are homeomorphic to a given PL manifold is in a bijective correspondence with the set $H^3(M;\ZZ/2)/R$ where $R$ is the following equivalence relation: two PL structure are equivalent if the corresponding PL manifolds are PL isomorphic.
-The {\it Hauptvermutung} for manifolds claims that $H^3(M;\ZZ/2)/R$ is one-element.
-But this is wrong.
+So, in fact, the set of pairwise non-isomorphic PL manifolds which are homeomorphic to a given PL manifold is in a bijective correspondence with the set $H^3(M;\ZZ/2)/R$ where $R$ is the following equivalence relation: two PL structure are equivalent if the corresponding PL manifolds are PL homeomorphic.
+The {\it Hauptvermutung} for manifolds claims that the set $H^3(M;\ZZ/2)/R$ is a singleton for all $M$.
+But this is wrong in general.

-\m Namely, there exists a PL manifold $M$ which is homeomorphic but not PL isomorphic to $\RR\PP^{2n+1}$, see Example \ref{hptv}.
+\m Namely, there exists a PL manifold $M$ which is homeomorphic but not PL isomorphic to $\RR\PP^{n},n\geqslant 5$, see \exref{hptv}.
 So, here we have a counterexample to the {\it Hauptvermutung}.

-\m For completeness of the picture, we mention again that there are topological manifolds which do not admit any PL structure, see Example \ref{non-triang}.
+\m To complete the picture, we mention again that there are topological manifolds that do not admit any PL structure, see \exref{non-triang}.
+Moreover, there are manifold that cannot be triangulated as simplicial complexes, see \exref{non-tri}.

 \m Comparing the classes of smooth, PL and topological manifolds, we see that there is a big difference between first and second classes, and not so big difference between second and third ones.
-From the homotopy-theoretical point of view, one can say that the space $PL/O$ (which classifies smooth structures on PL manifold, see Remark \ref{pl/o}) has many non-trivial homotopy groups, while TOP/PL is an Eilenberg--Mac Lane space.
-Geometrically, one can mention that there are many smooth manifolds which are PL isomorphic to $S^n$ but pairwise non-diffeomorphic, while any PL manifold $M^n, n \ge 5$ is PL isomorphic to $S^n$ provided that it is homeomorphic to $S^n$.
+From the homotopy-theoretical point of view, one can say that the space $PL/O$ (which classifies smooth structures on PL manifold, see \remref{pl/o}) has many non-trivial homotopy groups, while the space $TOP/PL$ is an Eilenberg--MacLane space.
+Geometrically, one can mention that there are many smooth manifolds which are PL homeomorphic to $S^n$ but pairwise non-diffeomorphic, while any PL manifold $M^n, n \geqslant 5$ is PL homeomorphic to $S^n$ provided that it is homeomorphic to $S^n$.

 \m It is worthwhile to go one step deeper and explain the following.
 Let $M^{4k}$ be a closed connected almost parallelizable manifold (i.e. $M$ becomes parallelizable after deletion of a point).
 Let $\gs_k$ denote the minimal natural number which can be realized as the signature of the manifold $M^{4k}$.
 In fact, for every $k$ we have three numbers $\gs_k^S, \gs_k^{PL}$ and $\gs_k^{TOP}$ while $M^{4k}$ is a smooth, PL or topological manifold, respectively.
 Milnor and Kervaire \cite{MK} proved that